 At a stoppage of play, Team A is assessed a minor penalty and the Team B goalkeeper is assessed two minor penalties.
-Obviously, Team B must place a player who was on the ice when the offence was committed in the Penalty Box to serve the 4 minutes assessed to the goalkeeper.
+Obviously, Team B must place a player who was on the ice when the play was stopped and the penalty assessed in the Penalty Box to serve the 4 minutes assessed to the goalkeeper.
 They must place a second player to serve the minor penalty that will cause Team B to play shorthanded.
-Does this player also have to be a player who was on the ice when the offense was committed?
+Does this player also have to be a player who was on the ice when the play was stopped and the penalty assessed?

-No, it does not have to be that.
-Rule 27.1 "If the goalkeeper is involved in coincidental penalties being assessed and as a result, the team is required to play shorthanded due to additional penalties assessed to the goalkeeper, the player designated to serve the additional time penalties assessed to the goalkeeper may be any player as designated by the Manager or Coach of the offending team through the playing Captain.
+No, they do not.
+Rule 27.1 "If the goalkeeper is involved in coincidental penalties being assessed and as a result, the team is required to play shorthanded due to additional penalties assessed to the goalkeeper, the player designated to serve the additional time penalties assessed to the goalkeeper may be any player as designated by the Manager or Coach of the offending team through the playing Captain."